miladrahimi/php-jwt/README.md

 }
 ```

 In the example above, we used the `DefaultValidator`.
-This validator has some built-in rules for public claims.
-We also recommend you to extend it for your validation.
+This validator has some built-in Rules for public claims.
+We also recommend you extend it for your validation.
 The `DefaultValidator` is a subclass of the `BaseValidator`.
-You can also use the `BaseValidator` for your validations, but you will lose the built-in rules, and you have to add all the rules yourself.
+You can also use the `BaseValidator` for your validations, but you will lose the built-in Rules, and you have to add all the Rules by yourself.

 #### Rules

-Validators use the rules to validate the claims.
-Each rule determines eligible values for a claim.
-These are the built-in rules you can find under the namespace `MiladRahimi\Jwt\Validator\Rules`:
+Validators use the Rules to validate the claims.
+Each Rule determines eligible values for a claim.
+These are the built-in Rules you can find under the namespace `MiladRahimi\Jwt\Validator\Rules`:

 * [ConsistsOf](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/ConsistsOf.php)
 * [EqualsTo](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/EqualsTo.php)